thomscoder/orchestra/README.md

 # Orchestra

-I'm building this app as a project during my learning of Typescript, PWA and CyberSec.
+I'm building this app as a project during my learning of Typescript, PWAs and CyberSec.
 The goal of this app is to simplify the sharing of small live sessions across devices.

 # How it works